105062125/IDS21-final-project/README.md

 # Exploratory Data Analysis
 Before showing the interactive visualization, we did a round of exploratory data analysis to get a sense of the data.
 The EDA for the election part of the data can be seen [here](Election_EDA.ipynb), meanwhile the EDA for the insurrection part of the data can be seen [here](insurrection_exploration.ipynb)

+# Team member contributions
+All team members contributed equally to this project.
+Lynnette did the initial data collection and processing, Adya did exploratory data analysis for the insurrection and Kevin did exploratory data analysis for the elections.
+All members contributed to the development of the interactive data dashboard and the recording of the video.